 Anticipated Completion and Milestones: The MN Crash application went live January 1, 2016 and is currently utilizing a draft version of the LRS data.
-MnGeo anticipates that the project will end late-summer and then become an ongoing program to support the MN Crash system by providing quarterly updates to the services and disconnected shapefile data.
+MnGeo anticipates that the project will end in spring 2017 and then become an ongoing program to support the MN Crash system by providing quarterly updates to the services and disconnected shapefile data.